Dejan Petrovič

-Dejan Petrovič (born 12 January 1998) is a Slovenian footballer who plays as a midfielder for Croatian Football League club Rijeka and the Slovenia national team.
+Dejan Petrovič (born 12 January 1998) is a Slovenian footballer who plays as a midfielder for Malaysia Super League club Johor Darul Ta'zim and the Slovenia national team.

 Club career

 Petrovič made his professional debut in the Slovenian PrvaLiga for Aluminij on 23 July 2016 in a game against Koper.

 International career

 Petrovič made his senior debut for Slovenia on 7 October 2020 in a friendly against San Marino.

 Personal life

 Petrovič hails from a small settlement of Rače, a few kilometers south of Maribor.
 In an interview, he stated that his family name Petrovič has been erroneously misspelled as Petrović on numerous occasion.